Plymouth Friary railway station: Motive power depot

-The shed's allocation covered all the duties on the local branch lines as well as some services to Exeter Queen Street.
-For example, in 1933 it was allocated 27 locomotives.
-There were 9 T9 4-4-0s for main line trains, 12 O2 and T1 0-4-4Ts for local services, 2 ex-PDSWJ 0-6-2Ts and 4 small B4 0-4-0Ts for goods trains.
+The shed's allocation covered all the duties on the local branch lines, as well as some services to Exeter Queen Street.
+For example, it was allocated 27 locomotives in 1933; there were nine T9 4-4-0s for main line trains, 12 O2 and T1 0-4-4Ts for local services, two ex-PDSWJ 0-6-2Ts and four small B4 0-4-0Ts for goods trains.

-On 1 February 1958 responsibility for Friary shed passed to the Western Region, but remained in use until May 1963.
+On 1 February 1958, responsibility for Friary shed passed to the Western Region of British Railways, but remained in use until May 1963.

 Signalling

 The signal box that controlled Friary goods and the junctions with the harbour branches was replaced on 1 July 1891 with two new boxes.
-"Friary A" was a 55-lever box at the junction of the passenger and goods lines on the approach to the station.
-A new 43-lever frame was installed in 1909.
-The box closed on 24 April 1966 when control of trains at Friary became the responsibility of staff on the ground, with the approaches controlled by the panel signal box at North Road.
+Friary A was a 55-lever box at the junction of the passenger and goods lines on the approach to the station; a new 43-lever frame was installed in 1909.
+The box closed on 24 April 1966, when control of trains at Friary became the responsibility of staff on the ground, with the approaches controlled by the panel signal box at North Road.

-"Friary B" signal box housed 45 levers and controlled movements within the passenger station.
+Friary B signal box housed 45 levers and controlled movements within the passenger station.
 It closed on 21 July 1962.